semaphoreci/docs/docs/reference/api-v1alpha.md

 - All requests must use HTTPS.
 - All data is sent and received as JSON.
 - Blank fields are included as `null` instead of being omitted.
 - Timestamps are in different formats due to the historical circumstances of how these public APIs appeared.
-In next release of the API, they will be standardized.
-Currently there are the following formats:
+In the next release of the API, they will be standardized.
+Currently, there are the following formats:
   - Unixtime Epoch time: `"create_time": "1571083003"`
   - Unixtime Epoch time with nanoseconds: `"created_at": {"seconds": 1571063401, "nanos": 559492000}`
-  - Custom format: `YYYY-MM-DD HH:MM:SS.ffffffZ`, e.g.`"2019-10-14 12:11:47.824128Z"`
+  - Custom format: `YYYY-MM-DD HH:MM:SS.ffffffZ`, e.g.,`"2019-10-14 12:11:47.824128Z"`
   - All API requests must set the User-Agent to `SemaphoreCI v2.0 Client`.

 ### Authentication

 All API requests require authentication.
-To authenticate, you need an authentication token.
-You can find your authentication token by visiting your [account settings](https://me.semaphoreci.com/account).
+To authenticate, you need an API Token.
+You can find your token by visiting your [account settings](https://me.semaphoreci.com/account).

-Your Authentication Token must be sent as a HTTP header in all requests, as shown below:
+Your API Token must be sent as an HTTP header in all requests, as shown below:

 ```
 curl -H "Authorization: Token {api_token}" "https://{org_name}.semaphoreci.com/api/v1alpha/{resource_name}"